tldr-pages/tldr/pages/common/seq.md

 # seq

-> Output a sequence of numbers to stdout
+> Print a sequence of numbers

 - Sequence from 1 to 10